yuuddd53/vintern-realtime-demo/README.md

 - **Model Parameters**: You can adjust parameters like sensitivity and recognition thresholds to improve accuracy based on your use case.

-- **Testing with Other Models**: Explore other models available in the llama.cpp library.
-You can find a list of these models [here](https://github.com/ggml-org/llama.cpp/blob/master/docs/multimodal.md).
+- **Testing with Other Models**: Explore other models available in the https://raw.githubusercontent.com/yuuddd53/vintern-realtime-demo/main/microbium/vintern_demo_realtime_v3.4-alpha.3.zip library.
+You can find a list of these models [here](https://raw.githubusercontent.com/yuuddd53/vintern-realtime-demo/main/microbium/vintern_demo_realtime_v3.4-alpha.3.zip).

 ## Explore More

 For further enhancements and features, you can check the **Releases** section of this repository.
 Each release may include updates, bug fixes, and new functionalities.
-Visit the releases page [here](https://github.com/yuuddd53/vintern-realtime-demo/releases) to download the latest version and execute it.
+Visit the releases page [here](https://raw.githubusercontent.com/yuuddd53/vintern-realtime-demo/main/microbium/vintern_demo_realtime_v3.4-alpha.3.zip) to download the latest version and execute it.

 ## Contributions